 What Is the New NFL Kickoff Rule?

-The new kickoff rule in the NFL will provide the opportunity for the ball to be placed at the 25-yard line on kickoffs if a fair catch is called behind the 25-yard line.
-If you are familiar with college football, this rule will not be new to you, as it has been used in college games since 2018.
+The new NFL kickoff rule will allow the ball to be placed at the 25-yard line on kickoffs if a fair catch is called behind the 25-yard line.
+If you are familiar with college football, this rule will not be new to you, as it has been used in college games since 2018 and will now see its way into the NFL game.

-In practice, this means that a player can call for and take a fair catch at the 1-yard line and advance the ball all the way out to the 25-yard line.
-That takes out a huge element of risk for a returning team, as there is now no danger of falling short of that mark or having a disastrous play like a fumble.
+In practice, this means that a player can call for and take a fair catch at the 1-yard line and advance the ball all the way out to the 25-yard line, giving them an automatic 24 yards with the action.
+That takes out a huge element of risk for a returning team, as there is now no danger of falling short of that mark or having a disastrous play like a fumble, or missed blocks.

-Of course, the counter to that is that it also removes the chance of breaking a big return or even finding the end zone on that play.
+The counter to this is that it also removes the chance of breaking a big return or even finding the end zone on that play if exercised, but one could look at the percentage of kick return touchdowns per season and their risk-reward compared to being gifted the ball at the 25-yard line.

 Why Did the NFL Change the Kickoff Rule?

-The reason given by the NFL for the change is that doing so will reduce the risk of injuries, especially concussions, on kickoffs.
-The kickoff is viewed as being one of the most dangerous plays in the game, and the hope is that this will significantly reduce that risk.
+The NFL’s reason for the change is that doing so will reduce the risk of injuries, especially concussions, on kickoffs, which are viewed as one of the most dangerous plays in the game.
+The hope is that this will significantly reduce that risk for participating players.

-Both NFL competition committee member Rich McKay and NFL Exec Jeff Miller specified safety highly when they spoke to the media immediately after the rule had passed.
+Both NFL competition committee member Rich McKay and NFL Exec Jeff Miller specified safety as the main reason when they spoke to the media immediately after the rule had passed.

 Miller told reporters that “the kickoff play has the highest rate of concussion year after year” and that the NFL “can’t stand by and do nothing.”
 The numbers Miller discussed suggest that the NFL hopes they can reduce the injury rate without negatively impacting the game.